jemc/slides-pony/notes.md

 Remember that the `box` reference capability means that we can only read from it, not write to it - because our view of the `Person` instance is a `box`, this means that we can't change any fields of the `Person` from within the `age_diff` method - this makes sense, because just measuring a `Person` object shouldn't change it - if we wanted to change state from within the method, we'd have to declare it as `fun ref age_diff` instead.

-When the compiler knows that the `age_diff` method doesn't modify any state, it can make certain performance optimizations based on that guarantee
+When the compiler knows that the `age_diff` method doesn't modify any state, it can make certain performance optimizations based on that guarantee.

+An astute viewer might notice that we're also not modifying the *other* `Person` in the `age_diff` method either, so we can actually change that parameter signature to accept a `Person box` instead of a `Person ref`.

 From another perspective, declaring as `fun box age_diff` means that we can call this method on any `Person` that we have read access to, not caring whether we have write access or whether anyone else has read or write access.